Using cascading Bloom filters to improve the memory usage for de Brujin graphs: Cascading Bloom filter

 \section{Cascading Bloom filter}

-Let $T_0$ be the set of $k$-mers of the de Brujin graph that we want to store.
-The method of \cite{DBLP:conf/wabi/ChikhiR12} stores $T_0$ via a bitmap $B_1$ using a Bloom filter, together with the set $T_1$ of {\em critical false positives}. $T_1$ consists of those $k$-mers which are reachable from $T_0$ by a graph edge and which are stored in $B_1$ "by mistake", i.e. which belong to $B_1$ but are not in $T_0$.\footnote{By a slight abuse of language, we say that ``an element belongs to $B_j$'' if it is accepted by the corresponding Bloom filter.} $B_1$ and $T_1$ are sufficient to represent the graph provided that the only queried $k$-mers are those which are adjacent to $k$-mers of $T_0$.
+Let $T_0$ be the set of $k$-mers (nodes) of the de Brujin graph that we want to store.
+The method of \cite{DBLP:conf/wabi/ChikhiR12} stores $T_0$ via a bitmap $B_1$ using a Bloom filter, together with the set $T_1$ of {\em critical false positives}. $T_1$ consists of those $k$-mers which overlap $k$-mers from $T_0$ by $k-1$ letters (i.e. are ``potential neighbors'' of nodes of $T_0$) but which are stored in $B_1$ "by mistake", i.e. which belong to $B_1$ but are not in $T_0$.\footnote{By a slight abuse of language, we say that ``an element belongs to $B_j$'' if it is accepted by the corresponding Bloom filter.} $B_1$ and $T_1$ are sufficient to represent the graph provided that the only queried $k$-mers are those which are potential neighbors of $k$-mers of $T_0$.